f5devcentral/bigip_automation_examples/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md

 ======TODO======

+There are two workflows to deploy an app to BIG-IP Next with Next WAF Policy covered by this guide: manual or automated flow.
+You can choose any to proceed.

 # Manual Workflow Guide

-You can follow the steps in the manual or automated guides below:

 ## 1. Start Creating an App